-- the application form has been completed correctly; - a claim is submitted no later than five years after the ticket was last used; - the sale of the ticket can be traced; - documentary proof of claim is included, if required; - the myki concerned is attached to the form.
+- the online application form has been completed correctly: - a claim is submitted no later than five years after the ticket was last used; - the sale of the ticket can be traced; - documentary proof of claim is included, if required; - the myki concerned is provided with the refund request receipt.

 If a registered myki is reported lost/stolen a refund can be obtained (except the cost of the myki) without being replaced.
-If a replacement myki is required, see replacement mykis in this chapter.
+If a replacement myki is required, see Replacement myki cards in this chapter.